birchthrush/EME-Expression-Map-Editor/README.md

   | ctrl+h   | Batch processing of output events on selected slots |

 ### Notes on Data Entry
-Note that for the sake of consistency with Cubase's conventions, all Program Changes are displayed as 1-128 - and *not* as the more binary accurate 0-127, unlike many other DAW:s and instruments.
+For the sake of consistency with Cubase's conventions, all Program Changes are displayed as 1-128 - and *not* as the more binary accurate 0-127, unlike many other DAW:s and instruments.

 Pitches may be entered either as note names (C-2 to G8) or numerically (0 to 127).
 Middle-C is notated as C3 (note name) or 60 (numerically).